kristopolous/tumblr-scraper/README.md

-So there's a tool here called tumblr-all-downloader  It's like the Jamie Wilkinson implementation but it's
+## tumblr-all-downloader

+tumblr-all-downloader is for scraping tumblr blogs to get images, notes, feeds, videos, and everything else.
+The script is

  * re-entrent
- * you get post details
- * you get the first 550 notes for each post
+ * and gets the first 550 notes for each post
- * it downloads video urls

-And there's a few optimizations dealing with unnecessary downloads.
+There's a few optimizations dealing with unnecessary downloads.
 It also tries to be far more robust in terms of failed urls, network outages, and other types of conditions.

+Usage is:

+    $ ruby tumblr-all-downloader.rb some-user.tumblr.com /raid/some-destination

+`/raid/some-destination/some-user.tumblr.com` will be created and then it will try to download things into it as quickly as possible.

+## note-collapse

-There's also a tool called note-collapse.rb, which will take a graph directory generated from the downloader, parse all the notes, and then output the following:
+There's an **optional** tool called note-collapse.rb, which will take a graph directory generated from the downloader, parse all the notes, and then write the following to post-id.json:

     [/*reblog*/
       {